Vendors await Kansas State Fair Board’s decision for 2020 fair

 “We just want to have a final decision because we are less than 60 days away now,” said Eugene Hein, Owner of Grannie’s Homemade Mustard.

-For 23 years, Rita and Eugene Hein have showed off Grannie’s Homemade Mustard to thousands of Kansans.
-Now their plans are on pause, as they await the Kansas State Fair Board to see if there will be a 2020 Kansas State Fair.
+For 23 years, Rita and Eugene Hein have shown off Grannie’s Homemade Mustard to thousands of Kansans.
+Now, their plans are on pause as they await the Kansas State Fair Board to see if there will be a 2020 Kansas State Fair.

 “We just kind of wish they would make up their mind because it takes us several weeks to get our product all made for the fair,” said Eugene Hein.